Which city is cheaper, Colorado Springs or Atlanta?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Atlanta as well as Colorado Springs.
-Additionally, the summer months attract visitors to Colorado Springs because of the family-friendly experiences.
+Most visitors come to Atlanta for the city activities and the family-friendly experiences during these months.
+Additionally, the summer months attract visitors to Colorado Springs because of the hiking, the small town charm, and the family-friendly experiences.

 In the summer, Atlanta is a little warmer than Colorado Springs.
-Typically, the summer temperatures in Atlanta in July are around 82°F (28°C), and Colorado Springs is about 71°F (22°C).
+Typically, the summer temperatures in Atlanta in July average around 82°F (28°C), and Colorado Springs averages at about 71°F (22°C).

 Atlanta receives a lot of rain in the summer.
 Atlanta usually gets more rain in July than Colorado Springs.
 Atlanta gets 5.2 inches (133 mm) of rain, while Colorado Springs receives 2.9 inches (73 mm) of rain this time of the year.

 Both Colorado Springs and Atlanta are popular destinations to visit in the autumn with plenty of activities.
-Also, the natural beauty of the area are the main draw to Colorado Springs this time of year.
+The autumn months attract visitors to Atlanta because of the city's sights and attractions and the shopping scene.
+Also, the hiking trails, the small town atmosphere, and the natural beauty of the area are the main draw to Colorado Springs this time of year.

 In October, Atlanta is generally much warmer than Colorado Springs.
-Temperatures in Atlanta average around 66°F (19°C), and Colorado Springs stays around 48°F (9°C).
+Daily temperatures in Atlanta average around 66°F (19°C), and Colorado Springs fluctuates around 48°F (9°C).

 In October, Atlanta usually receives more rain than Colorado Springs.
 Atlanta gets 3 inches (77 mm) of rain, while Colorado Springs receives 0.7 inches (17 mm) of rain each month for the autumn.

 Both Colorado Springs and Atlanta during the winter are popular places to visit.
-Also, many travelers come to Colorado Springs for the skiing.
+The museums, the shopping scene, and the cuisine are the main draw to Atlanta this time of year.
+Also, many travelers come to Colorado Springs for the skiing, the museums, and the cuisine.

 Be prepared for some very cold days in Colorado Springs.
 Atlanta is much warmer than Colorado Springs in the winter.
-The temperature in Atlanta is usually 45°F (7°C) in January, and Colorado Springs stays around 26°F (-3°C).
+The daily temperature in Atlanta averages around 45°F (7°C) in January, and Colorado Springs fluctuates around 26°F (-3°C).

 It rains a lot this time of the year in Atlanta.
 Atlanta usually gets more rain in January than Colorado Springs.
 Atlanta gets 4.7 inches (120 mm) of rain, while Colorado Springs receives 0.3 inches (8 mm) of rain this time of the year.

 The spring attracts plenty of travelers to both Atlanta and Colorado Springs.
-Also, many visitors come to Colorado Springs in the spring for the natural beauty.
+Many travelers come to Atlanta for the activities around the city.
+Also, many visitors come to Colorado Springs in the spring for the small town charm and the natural beauty.

 In the spring, Atlanta is much warmer than Colorado Springs.
-Typically, the spring temperatures in Atlanta in April are around 65°F (18°C), and Colorado Springs is about 45°F (7°C).
+Typically, the spring temperatures in Atlanta in April average around 65°F (18°C), and Colorado Springs averages at about 45°F (7°C).

 Atlanta gets a good bit of rain this time of year.
 In April, Atlanta usually receives more rain than Colorado Springs.
 Atlanta gets 4.1 inches (104 mm) of rain, while Colorado Springs receives 1.1 inches (27 mm) of rain each month for the spring.